Nafiux/ceph-workshop/README.md

 # ceph-workshop

-Step-by-step instructions about how to deploy a [Ceph](https://ceph.io/) cluster.
+Step-by-step instructions to deploy a [Ceph](https://ceph.io/) cluster using [ceph-ansible](https://github.com/ceph/ceph-ansible) in a Virtual Environment.

 For more information, please refer to the Infrastructure as a Service (IaaS) Special Interest Group (SIG) homepage: https://iaas.sig.nafiux.org/